gumaerc-testorg/21h.983j-fall-2020/content/pages/readings-and-videos.md

 {{< tdopen >}}

 Students will each read two essays by Ida B. Wells or examine six visual sources (photos, short films, political cartoons).
 Write a short 1–2 page analysis of your primary sources.
-See the [Assignments]({{< baseurl >}}/pages/assignments) section for more detail.
+See the {{< resource_link 55d63d96-6b45-141b-5271-bb8b58faa104 "Assignments" >}} section for more detail.

 {{< tdclose >}}